unicef/django-streaming/docs/src/cli.md

 ## Installation

 The CLI is installed automatically when you install `django-streaming`.
-You can run it using the `streaming` command.
+You can run it using the `stream` command.

 ## Basic Usage